Here is a turbine engineer web site.

 A.Kostyuk and V.Frolov, STEAM AND GAS TURBINES

-At university they taught us turbine theory and practice using this book.
+At university they taught us the turbine theory and practice using this book.

 It was also used as guidance to my older colleagues when they were establishing Jugoturbina turbine design practice.